-During the seventh edition of Off Plus Camera Festival, more than a hundred films are carefully selected, representing the world-art of cinema.
-The organizers have the near impossible task of combining niche, auteur cinema with mass interest.
+At the seventh edition of Off Plus Camera Festival, more than a hundred films were carefully selected, from all over the world.
+The organizers had the near impossible task of combining niche, auteur cinema with mass interest.
 The spirit of independent cinema was empowered by the intricate settings where the screenings were held.
-While mostly organized in art houses, some of the films went to extremes, like being presented on the roofs of several Krakow Old Town apartment houses, or under the stars on a river barge converted into a cinema.
-From the 2nd to the 11th of May, Krakow was conquered by the festival.
-The festival hosted more than three hundred artists from around the world and attracted more than thirty-two thousand viewers.
+While mostly organized in art houses, some of the films went to extremes, like being presented on the rooftops of several Krakow Old Town apartment houses, or under the stars on a river barge converted into a cinema.
+From May 2-11, Krakow was taken over by the festival.
+It hosted more than three hundred artists from around the world and attracted more than thirty-two thousand viewers.

 Different faces of today

 The Off Plus Camera Festival, sometimes known as the "Polish Sundance", promotes affordable and accessible artistic cinema.
 "We want to support unique visions [expressed with] skillfully-told, engaging stories [which keep] the audience discussing [them] for a long time after the screening is over," said Ania Trzebiatowska, artistic director of the festival.